clairek09/MIC/Modules/M05-load-balancing-https-traffic-azure/includes/1-introduction.md

 ## Prerequisites

-You should be familiar with basic networking concepts and terminology, and you should be familiar with Azure infrastructure concepts and terminology, including the Azure portal, virtual machines, and virtual networks.
+- You should have experience with networking concepts, such as IP addressing, Domain Name System (DNS), and routing

+- You should have experience with network connectivity methods, such as VPN or WAN

+- You should have experience with the Azure portal and Azure PowerShell